GalKatzav/node-mongo-final-project/README.md

 1. Clone this repository.
 2. Install all the models listed above.
 3. Connect to your MongoDB instance.
-4. Run the application using npm start.
+4. Run the application using `npm run dev`.
 5. Access the API endpoints to manage tasks.

 ## API Endpoints